osmium1/biome-desktop/README.md

 # Biome desktop client
 A helper for Biome, to let you quickly transfer forest links from your pc to mobile.

-- Under development, not functional yet.
+- Application is now functional but not really presentable.
 - The project is currently [ Windows + Android ] focused

 ### Features implemented so far